 Both.
-Many NSAIDs (such as Advil, Motrin, and Excedrin) are available over-the-counter.
-The stronger NSAIDs, such as migraine-strength naproxen, do require a prescription from a doctor.
+Many NSAIDs (such as Advil®, Motrin®, and Excedrin®) are available over-the-counter.
+The stronger NSAIDs, such as migraine-strength naproxen, do require a prescription from a medical provider.

 The short and sweet answer is that NSAIDs block the inflammation that causes your migraine pain.

 The more scientific answer is a little more complex.
 While there’s still no conclusive research as to what causes migraine, it’s believed attacks start when the brain's blood vessels constrict and make your brain think that it needs a lot more blood than it really does.
 The blood vessels respond by dilating, resulting in a rush of blood to the brain.
 Two of the enzymes responsible for that inflammation are called Cox-1 and Cox-2.

 NSAIDs are Cox-1 and Cox-2 inhibitors, meaning they block that enzyme from creating inflammation.

 Most NSAIDs are tablets, so you’ll want to take them with a glass of water.
 Some people find that they need to take them with a little bit of food to avoid an upset stomach.

 But not all NSAIDs come in pill form.
 Cambia®, for example, is an FDA-approved powder you mix with water and drink.
 Studies show that this formulation helps the medication take effect much faster—15 minutes for the powder vs. a full hour for tablets.